-Further felling is expected around the Squirrel trail from April 2022 - to be confirmed - and if this goes ahead, the trail will be closed.
+Further felling is expected around in the Blackwood area from October 2023 - to be confirmed - and if this goes ahead, that walking/cycling trail to an dfrom Feagour/Pattack Falls will be closed.

-2021 - The Wolftrax Cafe is now closed until mid-February.
-The centre is available to hire for meetings over the winter period.
-Contact email@example.com for details.
+2023 - The Wolftrax Cafe is expected to re-open in late January 2023.
+The centre remains available to hire for meetings.
+Contact firstname.lastname@example.org for details.

 In 2004, Forest Enterprise established the Laggan Wolftrax Mountain Bike trails within one part of Strathmashie Forest (Achduchil) and this has become a significant visitor destination for, what was then, a new sport.
 Further trail investment in later years and the establishment of a permanent centre in 2015 by the Trust via a grant provided by the Cairngorms National Park Authority has generated diversity in local economic development and local employment.